FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contract_parser.md

 # Contract Codec

-Tag: "java-sdk`` ``abi`` `scale`  ``codec``
+Tags: "java-sdk" "abi" "scale" "codec" "

 ----
-Java SDK 3.x uses two codec formats, 'ABI' and 'Scale', respectively.**Solidity Contract**和**WebankBlockchain-The Liquid Contract (WBC)-Liquid）** The function signature, parameter encoding, and return results are encoded and decoded.。
+Java SDK 3.x uses two codec formats, 'ABI' and 'Scale', respectively**Solidity Contract**和**WebankBlockchain-Liquid contract (WBC-Liquid)** The function signature, parameter encoding, and return results are encoded and decoded。

-**Note**In order to distinguish between ABI and Scale, 3.0.0-After rc3, org.fisco.bcos.sdk.ABICodec changed its name to org.fisco.bcos.sdk.v3.codec.ContractCodec
+**Note**To distinguish between ABI and Scale, after 3.0.0-rc3, the name of org.fisco.bcos.sdk.ABICodec is changed to org.fisco.bcos.sdk.v3.codec.ContractCodec

-In the Java SDK, the 'org.fisco.bcos.sdk.v3.codec.ContractCodec' class provides the functions of encoding the output of the transaction (the field of the 'data'), parsing the return value of the transaction, and parsing the content pushed by the contract event.。
+In the Java SDK, the 'org.fisco.bcos.sdk.v3.codec.ContractCodec' class provides the functions of encoding the output of the transaction (the field of the 'data'), parsing the return value of the transaction, and parsing the content pushed by the contract event。

-Here, we take the 'Add.sol' contract as an example to provide a reference for the use of 'ContractCodec'.。
+Here, we take the 'Add.sol' contract as an example to provide a reference for the use of 'ContractCodec'。

 ```solidity
 pragma solidity^0.6.0;